-- A valid permit issued by the DNR is required to drill, construct, repair, rehabilitate, plug, enlarge or deepen any well, geotechnical boring, or elevator shaft. - 2.
-Prior to issuance of a permit to drill, direct push, construct, repair, rehabilitate, plug, enlarge or deepen any well, geotechnical boring, or elevator shaft, an application must be completed, signed by the Contractor, and or the property owner, and submitted with the required supporting documentation to the DNR.
+- 1. A valid permit issued by the DNR is required to drill, construct, repair, rehabilitate, plug, enlarge or deepen any well, geotechnical boring, or elevator shaft. - 2.
+Prior to issuance of a permit to drill, direct push, construct, repair, rehabilitate, plug, enlarge or deepen any well, geotechnical boring, or elevator shaft, an application packet as described in Appendix A "Specific Information Required on Permit Applications" must be completed, signed by the Contractor, and er-the property owner or legal representative, and submitted with the required supporting documentation to the DNR.
 This includes the State of Florida Department of Transportation borings that are not hand augured and exceed 10 feet in depth.
-Applications for Fire Well permits shall be attached with an engineering analysis documenting water supply need for fire fighting for the structures or facilities on the property.
+Applications for Fire Well permits shall be attached with an engineering analysis documenting water supply need for fire fighting for the structures or facilities on the_property.
 Dewatering wells not exceeding 20 feet in depth are exempt from the provisions of this Ordinance.
 Cast-in-place foundation holes installed by Florida Department of Transportation, Florida Power & Light, or other utility companies, are also exempt from the provisions of this Ordinance. - 3.
 The Contractor's license shall be current and in good standing from the time of permit application, and through completion of permitted activity.
 A permit shall not be issued to a Contractor who is not capable of supervising the work being performed on site.
-The DNR will strive to review the application within 24 hours of application receipt (except weekends and holidays) to determine completeness.
+The DNR will strive to review the application within 24-hours-three (3) business days of application receipt (except weekends and holidays) to determine completeness. - 4.
+When State, SFWMD, or other laws, rules or regulations require permits or variances, the applicant for a well construction permit shall attach copies of said permits or variances to the application.
+Upon determination of the completeness of the permit application, the DNR will strive to issue the permit to the applicant within three (3) business days24 hours (except weekends and holidays) from the time of receipt of a complete permit application.
+In the event a permit is denied, the reason(s) shall be supplied in writing on the application form and the applicant shall be notified according to SECTION EIGHT, LICENSING, herein.

-- 4. When State, SFWMD, or other laws, rules or regulations require permits or variances, the applicant for a well construction permit shall attach copies of said permits or variances to the application.
-Upon determination of the completeness of the permit application, the DNR will strive to issue the permit to the applicant within 24 hours (except weekends and holidays) from the time of receipt of a complete permit application.
-In the event a permit is denied, the reason(s) shall be supplied in writing on the application form and the applicant shall be notified according to SECTION EIGHT, LICENSING, herein. - 5.
-All permits shall be located in the jobsite permit box or prominently and securely displayed on the premises and, when possible, visible from the street.
-It is the Contractor's responsibility to insure that the permit is securely fastened to the location where it is displayed.
+5. All permits shall be located in the jobsite permit box or prominently and securely displayed on the premises and, when possible, visible from the street.
+It is the Contractor's responsibility to insure ensure that the permit is securely fastened to the location where it is displayed.
 Permits that were posted, but are missing at the time when the inspection is performed shall be considered not posted.
 As a required permit condition; the Contractor must add the required subsurface and other final construction information to the permit at the time of completion.